BenHerbst/Bluenix/README.md

 Now everyone can finally use Linux without missing anything from Windows.

 ##  How to get it?
-Download the latest version for Linux at: [https://github.com/BenHerbst/Bluenix/releases/](https://github.com/BenHerbst/Bluenix/releases/)
+Download the latest version for at: [https://github.com/BenHerbst/Bluenix/releases/](https://github.com/BenHerbst/Bluenix/releases/)

 It is the .x86_64 file.
 Bluenix also runs under Windows ( the .exe ).